8.3.1 Faculty Employment

 Each institution shall also develop and implement procedures to conduct post-tenure reviews with tenured faculty members who hold administrative positions.
 These procedures shall address the distinctive nature of administrators’ work and leadership roles, include constituent feedback, and reflect that tenure is held in faculty positions not in administrative positions.
 Each institution shall compile and submit an annual report on post-tenure review activity to the Chancellor or the Chancellor’s designee(s).

 8.3.6 Criteria for Promotion

-Each University System of Georgia (USG) institution shall establish clearly-stated promotion criteria and procedures that emphasize excellence in teaching for all teaching faculty, which shall be submitted to the USG Chief Academic Officer for review and approval.
+Each University System of Georgia (USG) institution shall establish clearly-stated promotion criteria and procedures that emphasize excellence in teaching and involvement in student success activities for all teaching faculty, which shall be submitted to the USG Chief Academic Officer for review and approval.